 Choose an office space with windows

-Sometimes, the changes don’t need to be great and radical to make the difference.
+Sometimes, the changes in the office environment don’t need to be great and radical to make the difference.
 Sometimes, they do.
 However, before you invest in anything, think about simple changes, such as placement of lighting or rearrange employees’ desks.
 You’ll be surprised how can one extra desk light or a new chair improve your worker’s performance.

 Then, once you’ve done the changes in the office, take time and observe.
 Use time tracking software to see if the productivity and work quality of your employees improves.
 And listen to each team member to find out those little things and hacks that help them become more efficient.